itway/itway/readme.md

 ###or
-if you have an idea or a problem create an issue app is looking for a guys with real interest to Laravel framework && who wants to build something helpful and amazing
+if you have an idea or a problem create an issue app is looking for a guys with real interest to Laravel framework
 ---
 ###### Security Vulnerabilities
 If you discover a security vulnerability within this app, please send an e-mail to Nilsenj at nikoleivan@gmail.com.